 Ultimately, we recommend cutting down how many gadgets you bring.
 Unless your digital nomad job is a professional filmmaker you probably won’t need a drone.
 It can be tempting to get a high-end camera, but it really isn’t necessary.
 A simple point and shoot is enough to capture all of your memories.
 Take the time to seriously consider what you actually need.

-Are there any extra items Remote Workers should pack?
+Are there any extra items Remote Workers should pack for Asia?

 Some hostels in Southeast Asia don’t provide bedding, so you’ll be better off if you bring a sleeping bag with you.
 A sleep sheet is also a worthy addition to your packing list.
 Other than that, it’s mostly the usual suspects.
 A power bank is absolutely essential, because charging sockets aren’t available in every café.
 You should also bring a waterproof cover for your backpack during monsoon season.